ickb/proposal/README.md

 This way a few goals are achieved:

-- split big deposits increase the overall Protocol liquidity;
+- big deposits now increase the overall Protocol liquidity;
 - no size mismatch means anybody can use anybody else deposit freely to withdraw;
 - a fixed CKB++-equivalent deposit size simplifies code, so minimize the hacks attack surface.